 In 1989, single transects spanning upland-lowland-upland topographic positions were established in a long-term unburned (0020B) and an annually burned (001D) watershed.
 Standing crop biomass data were collected in late season at 11 sites along each transect and sorted into live graminoids, forbs and woody plants, current year's dead, and previous years dead vegetation.
 Four 0.1 m2 quadrats were harvested at each of the 11 sites per watershed and all data except previous years' dead were combined to provide an estimate of aboveground NPP.
 In 1993, soil moisture measurements began along each transect at 15 and 30 cm depths (where possible) with a Time Domain Reflectomerty (TDR) system.
 Measurements were made twice a month from March - October and intermittently during the winter months.

-Total aboveground biomass per unit area and associated sub-categories as in PAB01.
-Soil moisture was measured by Time Domain Relectrometry (TDR) as in future data set SOLXX.
+Variable Measured: Total aboveground biomass per unit area and associated sub-categories as in PAB01.
+Soil moisture was measured by Time Domain Relectrometry (TDR).

 For additional metadata information see: http://lter.konza.ksu.edu/sites/default/files/DC.pdf

 For additional methods information see: http://lter.konza.ksu.edu/sites/default/files/MM.pdf